BPHL-Molecular/Sanibel/README.md

 ## Prerequisites
 Nextflow is needed.
 The detail of installation can be found in https://github.com/nextflow-io/nextflow.

 Python3 is needed.
-The package "pandas" also need to be installed by ``` "pip3 install pandas" ``` if not included in your system.
+The package "pandas" also need to be installed by ``` pip3 install pandas ``` if not included in your system.

 Singularity is needed.
 The detail of installation can be found in https://singularity-tutorial.github.io/01-installation/.